tlapack/tlapack/CONTRIBUTING.md

 ## Code style

+\<T\>LAPACK uses [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to enforce a consistent code style.
+The configuration file is located at [`.clang-format`](.clang-format).
+The code style is based on the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and the differences are marked in the configuration file.
+Make sure you have ClangFormat set up and running properly before marking your pull request as ready for review.
+You should never modify the [`.clang-format`](.clang-format) file in \<T\>LAPACK, unless this is the reason behind your pull request.

 ### Usage of the `auto` keyword

 In C++ all types are evaluated at compile time.
 The `auto` keyword is used to enable the compiler to deduce the type of a variable automatically.
 For instance, the instructions